SeiGenTa/python-manage-package/README.md

 ---

-## Future Goals
+## Bugs:

-- Automatically install the dependencies of installed packages and list them in `pmp_config.json`.
-- Automatically remove unused dependencies when a package is uninstalled.
+- in "dependencies_secondary" there can be a dependency twice.